sashuu69/weather-station-cluster/README.md

-# Home Weather Station Mini
+# Weather Station Cluster

 ## The project is still under progress

 ## Introduction

-The Home Weather Station Mini is weather station system for ethusiasts that want to measure data for education and research purposes.
+The Weather Station Cluster is weather station system for ethusiasts that want to measure data for education and research purposes.

 ## Features